mmistakes/minimal-mistakes/README.md

 # Minimal Mistakes

-**[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog.
+**[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog built.
+Compatible with Jekyll 3.0 and up.

 ## Minimal Mistakes is all about: